Using a Mobile Wi-Fi Hotspot with Square Terminal

-The speed and strength of the moble network you use
+The speed and strength of the cellular network you use

 Note: For many sellers, the most economical option is to add your hotspot line to your existing carrier’s phone plan, as a separate line.
 This could get you the most data for your subscription price.
 Be aware that if you have an unlimited data plan, that may not carry over to hotspots.

-For some merchants who plan to use Square Terminal (and their hotspot) on the go, a built in battery with sufficient battery life can be especially important.
+For some sellers who plan to use Square Terminal (and their hotspot) on the go, a built-in battery with sufficient battery life can be especially important.
 If you plan to use your Mi-Fi hotspot at a stationary location or plugged in inside a vehicle, a wired power connection will be sufficient power for your hotspot.

 Key questions for consideration:

-*Is a lengthy battery life important to support how you do business?
+Is lengthy battery life important to support how you do business?